llvm/circt/docs/RationaleHW.md

 **Ports**

-Module ports are remotely namable entities in Verilog, but are not easily named with symbols.
+Module ports are remotely nameable entities in Verilog, but are not easily named with symbols.
 A suggested workaround is to attach a wire to a port and use its symbol for remote references.
 Instance ports have a similar problem.